 This is more of a life-saving function than any of the others, this is nearly all devices is a single button placed under a cover that when pressed will send out the SOS and will get recovery services in motion to assist.

-As you can see, there are many benefits that come with using a GPS device on your next hike and thru-hike.
-From weather reports to navigation messages and SOS features, these devices have been created to enhance the hiking experience and make sure that you’re safe while out in nature.
+As you can see, many benefits come with using a GPS device on your next hike and thru-hike.
+From weather reports to navigation messages and SOS features, these devices have been created to enhance the hiking experience and ensure you’re safe while out in nature.

 How to Use a Phone for GPS

-You will want to understand how the GPS functions on a phone and what you can and can’t access with only GPS on a phone to be prepared for when you are in GPS-only mode.
+You will want to understand how the GPS functions on the phone and what you can and can’t access with only GPS on the phone to be prepared for when you are in GPS-only mode.

-Then we will cover a few of the most common apps that have maps you can download and use, some are specifically trail-related and others are purely mapping so you may want to find what you prefer.
+Then we will cover a few of the most common apps with maps you can download and use, some are specifically trail-related and others are purely mapping so you may want to find what you prefer.